lilunia/NorthStar/README.md

 ```

 Product information is retrived from the back end, available at http://localhost:3000/products.
-Please refer to <a href='../NorthStar/back-end/README.md'>back-end README.md</a> for more details.
+Please refer to back-end README.md for more details.

 Layout inspired by Figma <a href="https://www.figma.com/design/DToh932tSxXN3zoRM7oZLU/eCommerce-Fashion-Website-(Community)?node-id=0-1&m=dev">NorthStar - eCommerce Fashion Website</a>